LS102-summer2023/project-mishikakansal/writing/paper.md

 With numerous recent developments and ongoing research in the area, the state of the art in cybersecurity for natural language processing( NLP) is rapidly changing.
 The provided search results highlight a few important points.:

-1.Machine learning (ML):Many fields already make use of machine learning( ML) capabilities, which is a crucial technology for both current and future information systems.
+1.Machine learning (ML): Many fields already make use of machine learning( ML) capabilities, which is a crucial technology for both current and future information systems.
 However, ML deployment in cybersecurity is still in its infancy, showing that practice and research are very different from one another.
-As it can help with breach protection, identification, and scale and scope analysis, machine learning( ML) is becoming more and more a part of cybersecurity workflows
+As it can help with breach protection, identification, and scale and scope analysis, machine learning( ML) is becoming more and more a part of cybersecurity workflows.

-2.Natural Language Processing(NLP):NLP offers a wealth of capabilities to improve human ability because it is an AI-based deep learning branch that deals with how people and computers interact using common language.
-Threat feeds and overlaps in standards, frameworks, and data from an organization's tech stack can be found using NLP for risk and compliance
+2.Natural Language Processing(NLP): It is an AI-based deep learning branch that deals with how people and computers interact using common language.
+Threat feeds and overlaps in standards, frameworks, and data from an organization's tech stack can be found using NLP for risk and compliance.

 3.Framework crosswalking and making security telemetry actionable from a risk and compliance perspective are two examples of processes that NLP is being used to automate.

-4.A machine posing as a human can use NLP to analyze bot or spam behavior in email text.
+4. A machine posing as a human can use NLP to analyze bot or spam behavior in email text.
 In order to identify spammer patterns and the kinds of messages they send, it can also be used to comprehend the email's internal structure.
-This illustration represents the first extension of NLP, which was initially intended to only understand human language and is now being used to comprehend machine-level headers and human languages.

 5.The development of new NLP-based systems for digital forensics and cybersecurity is one of the ongoing research projects in the field.

 #### Goals of the Project

-1.to identify the most effective NLP techniques for detecting and preventing cyber attacks
+1.To identify the most effective NLP techniques for detecting and preventing cyber attacks.

-2.to integrate NLP into existing cyber workflows to help improve breaches and protection
+2.To integrate NLP into existing cyber workflows to help improve breaches and protection.

-3.The project is divided into steps which will be considered as goals

-4.provide valuable insights and pratical applications of NLP for cybersecurity professionals
+3.Provide valuable insights and pratical applications of NLP for cybersecurity professionals.

+4. Discuss ethical onsiderations.

 ### Related work
 The field of NLP has acquire a meaningful amount of consideration in the rule of cybersecurity.
 While most of the research accompanying everything devote effort to something the hypothetical facet present are few studies that have fixated on the experienced use: